sequenceiq/slider/src/site/markdown/rolehistory.md

 * It does not retain a complete history of the role -and does not need to.
 All it needs to retain is the recent history for every node onto which a role instance has been deployed.
-Specifically, the last allocation or release operation on a a nodes is all that needs to be persisted.
+Specifically, the last allocation or release operation on a node is all that needs to be persisted.
 * On AM startup, all nodes are considered candidates, even those nodes marked as active -as they were from the previous instance.
 * During cluster flexing, nodes marked as released -and for which there is no